gvsoc/gvsoc/docs/developer/src/hwpe/task_2.rst

         hwpe = Hwpe(self, 'hwpe')

 Now the HWPE instantiated in the cluster.
 However, there are no connections made to the other components in the cluster!
 First, we will start connecting the peripheral interconnect to the configuration port of the ``Hwpe`` This involves two steps.
 First, create an entry in the peripheral interconnect to accommodate the ``Hwpe`` This is where we can make use of the ``Hwpe`` entry in the ``cluster.json``.
+Secondly, the port binding is made between the peripheral interconnect and the HWPE.

 .. admonition:: Task - 2.1.3 Connection of Hwpe with the Peripheral interconnect
    :class: task